esjaysee/popcorn/README.md

 - Run the following command
   ``./popcorn.ps1 install``

+- Once that is done, you will need to edit the settings in the file for it to work.

+- Run the following command to open the editor ``./popcorn.ps1 edit``

+- You will need to change the following settings in order to make Popcorn work.
+  - jrjrjjf

 ### Use Stand Alone
 This is good to do for the first use.
 - Open a PowerShell window.